-There is however a related concept in programming: Haskell [Mar] provides a notion of type classes which can be annotated with the MINIMAL pragma [Tea, section 7.19.5], a compiler instruction that can be placed in the source code, which specifies minimal complete definitions of a class C, i.e. sets B of methods that must be implemented by all instances of C and from which the definitions of all other methods of C can be derived.
+Related concepts have been realized in programming: Haskell [Mar] provides a notion of type classes which can be annotated with the MINIMAL pragma [Tea, section 7.19.5], a compiler instruction that can be placed in the source code, which specifies minimal complete definitions of a class C, i.e. sets B of methods that must be implemented by all instances of C and from which the definitions of all other methods of C can be derived.
 The intended application is to minimize the effort of implementing C as the programmer must only provide definitions for the methods in one of the sets B without explicitly defining the remaining ones, which is related to, but not the same as our application in simplifying realms and thus formalization.
-Also: the Haskell compiler does check that a base B is complete for C. The algorithms we present above can probably be adapted.
+Also, the Haskell compiler does check that a base B is complete for C while the algorithms we present above can be adapted to that end.